hai-vr/documentation/docs/products/animator-as-code/getting-started.md

                 AssetKey = GUID.Generate().ToString(),
                 AssetContainer = ctx.AssetContainer,
                 ContainerMode = AacConfiguration.Container.OnlyWhenPersistenceRequired,
+                // (For AAC 1.2.0 and above) The next line is recommended starting from NDMF 1.6.0.
+If you use a lower version of NDMF or if you don't use it, remove that line.
+                AssetContainerProvider = new NDMFContainerProvider(ctx),
                 // States will be created with Write Defaults set to ON or OFF based on whether UseWriteDefaults is true or false.
                 DefaultsProvider = new AacDefaultsProvider(UseWriteDefaults)
             });